Skip to content

 Four privacy protection methods to keep your address hidden from search engines

 Opt out of people search sites one by one.
-Most major platforms (Whitepages, Spokeo, BeenVerified) have opt-out pages where you can request removal.
-It takes 24-72 hours per site, and you’ll need to check back periodically since your data often reappears.
+Most major platforms have opt-out pages.
+Expect 24-72 hours per site, and check back periodically because your data often reappears.

 Use a P.O. box or virtual mailbox for online purchases and registrations.
-This keeps your physical address out of marketing databases that feed into people search engines.
+This keeps your physical address out of the marketing databases that feed into people search engines.
+It’s the single most effective step for long-term privacy because it stops new data from entering the system in the first place, rather than constantly chasing removals after the fact.

-Register your property through an LLC or trust.
-That puts a layer between your name and your address in property records.
-Some states also offer address confidentiality programs for domestic violence survivors.
+Register property through an LLC or trust.
+This creates a legal barrier between your name and address in public records.

 If you’re worried about someone using a phone number to find your location, review your privacy settings across all platforms and think about using a secondary number for online accounts.
 A TextNow number lookup can reveal whether someone is using a VoIP number to contact you anonymously.